adarshanand67/ShareMe/README.md

 ## Contributing 🤝

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Read the [contributing guidelines]( https://www.github.com/adarshanand67/shareme/blob/main/CONTRIBUTING.md) before contributing.
 Please make sure to update tests as appropriate.

 ## Contributors ✨